Filters

 • The value of the applied filter is not shown on the control itself.

-• There is more than one value for a given facet.
+• There is more than 1 value for a given facet.

 • There are boolean filter rules being applied.